 Vm : ……..

 You also need to enter how often each individual is measured.
-We call this variable ‘Number of trait expressions’.
+We call this variable “Number of trait expressions”.
 For simplicity, we are assuming that each individual is measured the same number of times.
 Because we are interested in setting up a scenario where individuals are assayed repeatedly, you should set a number equal or greater than two.
 Play around with how often you measure each individual, because the number of repeated measurements per individual affects how well your estimated values approximate the true values.

 Number of trait expressions : ……..